flowchartsman/retry/README.md

 **retry** is a simple retrier for golang with exponential backoff and context support.

-It exists mainly because I found the other libraries either too heavy in implementation or not to my liking. **retry** is simple and opinionated; it retries your code with an expoential backoff and it lets you bail early.
+It exists mainly because I found the other libraries either too heavy in implementation or not to my liking. **retry** is simple and opinionated; it retries your code with a [particular](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) expoential backoff implementation, it supports context, and it lets you bail early on non-retryable errors.
 It does not implement constant backoff or any alternative jitter schemes.
 Retrier objects are intended to be re-used, which means you define them once and then run functions with them whenever you want, as many times as you want.
-It is safe for concurrent use, and it supports `context`.
+This is safe for concurrent use.

 # Usage